SUGAM-ARORA/ML-Projects/README.md

 # ML-Projects

-Generally the data set is taken from kaggle .
+Generally the data set is taken from kaggle and all the data models used are based on that data only .